 Welcome our Heroes on their return home.

-The suggested arrival time at MacArthur Airport for supporters who wish to welcome home the Honor Flight is 10:30 PM.
+Though there is no organized ceremony, everyone is invited to welcome home our flight at MacArthur Airport.
+The suggested arrival time for supporters who wish to welcome home the Honor Flight is an hour prior to the returning flight.

 Have a Question?

 Flights are Scheduled in the Spring and the Fall.